Jakob37/RASP/README.md

 </pre>

 This will generate the required jar-files used for classification.
-This is a quite size-demanding step, and requires around 700 MB disk space.
+This is quite size-demanding, and requires around 700 MB disk space.

 The jar-file classifier.jar is later used in RASP.

 ##### Vsearch

-Vsearch is an open-source implementation of the famous Usearch suite.
+Vsearch is an open-source re-implementation of the famous Usearch suite.
 RASP uses Vsearch to perform reference based chimera checking of the OTUs.
 Its GitHub repository is found at: